poult-lab/daily-word/english_words_ learning.md

 [noun] Some were serving life sentences for murder.

 "the punishment by which sb spends the rest of their life in prison"

+26.command/kəˈmɑːnd/

+[noun] Begin when I give the command.

+"an order given to a person or an animal"

+[noun] He has 1 200 men under his command.

+"control and authority over a situation or a group of people"

+[v] He commanded his men to retreat.

+"to tell sb to do sth" -order-

+[v]  The troops were commanded by General Haig.

+"to be in charge of a group of people in the army, navy, etc."

+27.demand  [dɪˈmɑːnd]

+[noun] {~ (for sth/that…)} a very firm request for sth; sth that sb needs. "a demand for higher pay"

+[noun] {~ (of sth) | ~ (on sb)} the demands of children/work. "things that sb/sth makes you do, especially things that are difficult, make you tired, worried, etc."

+[noun] {~ (for sth/sb)} to meet the demand for a product. "the desire or need of customers for goods or services which they want to buy or use"

+[verb] She demanded an immediate explanation. "to **ask** for sth very **firmly**"

 #### 2020/09/21.20